-The Detention Training Division conducts the basic training for every new employee whether they are sworn or civilian.
-Each new sworn employee is given 280 hours of training in the Basic Detention Academy, as well as, a minimum of 120 hours of on-the-job training.
+The Detention Training Division conducts basic training for every new employee, whether they are sworn or civilian.
+Each new sworn employee is given 280 hours of training in the Basic Detention Academy and a minimum of 120 hours of on-the-job training.
 The on-the-job training is scheduled and managed by the Training Division.
-The civilian employees receive at a minimum, 16 hours of initial training.
+The civilian employees receive, at a minimum, 16 hours of initial training.
 All employees receive 32 to 40 hours of annual in-service training, which is also scheduled and managed by the Training Division.
 The Training Division also conducts training for any identified training needs requested by supervisory personnel.

 Housing and Security

 The PCRDF operates utilizing the Direct Supervision Concept.
-To assist this concept, the facility has developed and implemented a behavior oriented classification system.
-Inmates are assigned to housing units based primarily on their past-history and current behavior.
-Inmates with similar behavior are grouped together to promote positive, safe environment throughout the detention facility.
+To assist this concept, the facility has developed and implemented a behavior-oriented classification system.
+Inmates are assigned to housing units based primarily on their past history and current behavior.
+Inmates with similar behavior are grouped together to promote a positive, safe environment throughout the detention facility.

-The facility Inmate Records Clerk duties include, but are not limited to, checking the inmate’s records mailbox in the morning, retrieving phone messages and returning calls.
+The facility Inmate Records Clerk duties include, but are not limited to, checking the inmate’s records mailbox in the morning, retrieving phone messages, and returning calls.
 The Records Clerk maintains, stores, and files records pertaining to all inmates housed in the facility.
-Inmate records include the inmate’s permanent paper files, negative/positive behavior assessment reports, logs and census data.
-The Records Clerk oversees four active file rooms and stores grievances, Central Control Logs and Housing and Security files.
-The Records Clerk is responsible for accomplishing incarceration reports requested other state and federal agencies, as well as all Notice of Expungements, Order to Seal records and retrieves copies to process Freedom of Information (FOI) requests.
-Also maintains accountability of SO numbers, file rooms and outdated files.
+Inmate records include the inmate’s permanent paper files, negative/positive behavior assessment reports, logs, and census data.
+The Records Clerk oversees four active file rooms and stores grievances, Central Control Logs, and Housing and Security files.
+The Records Clerk is responsible for accomplishing incarceration reports requested by other state and federal agencies, as well as all Notice of Expungements and Order to Seal records, and retrieves copies to process Freedom of Information (FOI) requests.
+Also maintains accountability of SO numbers, file rooms, and outdated files.

-The Inmate Services Section coordinates with community based programs in order to bring self-help programs to the inmates.
-The programs are designed to integrate community support and control the recidivism rate of the inmates, through a classroom setting and instructional media.
+The Inmate Services Section coordinates with community-based programs in order to bring self-help programs to the inmates.
+The programs are designed to integrate community support and control the recidivism rate of the inmates through a classroom setting and instructional media.
 The Inmate Services Section also coordinates with the court system to provide intervention classes to the inmates during their incarceration.
-In addition to self-help programs, the Inmate Services Section provides the opportunity for inmates to get haircuts, phone calling cards and indigent supplies.
+In addition to self-help programs, the Inmate Services Section provides the opportunity for inmates to get haircuts, phone calling cards, and indigent supplies.
 They also operate the inmate barbershop.
 Inmate Services provides GED and testing.
 Inmate Services is also responsible for providing educational benefits to juveniles (under 18) housed in the facility.
-Classes for GED and juveniles is provided by the Little Rock School District.
+Classes for GED and juveniles are provided by the Little Rock School District.
 The Chaplain program is also under Inmate Services.
-The Chaplain provides religious services to inmates, Bibles, counseling, monitors approximately 200 religious volunteers who provide Bible Study and also provides baptisms.
+The Chaplain provides religious services to inmates, Bibles, counseling, monitors approximately 200 religious volunteers who provide Bible Study, and also provides baptisms.